 Despite bold claims about certain popular models of therapy the therapy effectiveness research suggests that there is no magic model of therapy that proves to be significantly better than the others in helping clients achieve desired outcomes.

 The good news is that therapy as a whole is about four times more effective in reducing distress than toughing it out on one's own.
 In most cases therapy is more effective than medications and therapy is even better when looking at sustained and longer-term outcomes.

 Although therapy overall is effective there is a huge range in the effectiveness of specific therapists.
 According to therapy outcome researcher Barry L. Duncan, the least effective therapists help approximately 20% of their clients meet expected treatment outcomes while the most effective therapists help up to 70%.
 Therapist characteristics play a much bigger role in therapy effectiveness than does the specific model of therapy that is employed, regardless of whether the model is considered "evidence-based".

 What sets Couple Therapy Toronto apart?

-All of our therapists are relational therapists by training with graduate degrees in Couple and Family Therapy and clinical experience working with individual adults, children and adolescents, couples and families.
+All of our therapists are individual and relational therapists by training, with graduate degrees in Couple and Family Therapy and clinical experience working with individual adults, children and adolescents, couples and families.
 As both individual psychotherapists and relational therapists we pay attention to the complex dynamics in clients lives that can be affecting their sense of wellbeing.
 Individual struggles can lead to problems in important relationships and struggles in important relationships can lead to individual problems.
 Our background allows us to take a more wholistic perspective.

 Whether seeking support for yourself or for your important relationships - we are here to help.